Ngyuqii/SSF-Day2/WS12/README.md

 The backend controller will randomly generate a list of non-duplicate numbers (n) according to the client’s request.
 The numbers are then displayed with number images.

 Task 3
-Deploy the application to Railway
+Deploy the application to Railway (change to java version 11).